 The right support also influences rolling, fidgeting and general discomfort, allowing for a sounder sleep – every parent’s dream, right?

 Latex foam mattresses are super breathable and ideal for a warm environment and for kids who have an aversion to hot temperatures.
-In addition, this model is measured by density.
+Also, this model is measured by density.
 Good quality mattresses have a higher density; the higher the number, the firmer the sleeping surface.

 Is a memory foam mattress good for a child?